 Tharparkar is a fertile desert if its land gets adequate water.
 Multiple crops can be cultivated here in a year.
 This can help eliminate poverty and malnutrition of the people.

-Dua Foundation is an NGO to introduce the Dua Agrofarms project in order to make use of the subsoil water for cultivation in the tehsils of Kaloi, Diplo, Nagarparkar and Dahli.
+Dua Foundation is the first NGO to introduce the Dua Agro farms project in order to make use of the subsoil water for cultivation in the tehsils of Kaloi, Diplo, Nagarparkar and Dahli.

-So far, 28 agrofarms in different villages of the desert tehsils of Thar have been set up through which more than 250 acres of barren land has been made arable and cultivable.
+So far, 62 agro farms in different villages of Thar have been set up through which more than 350 acres of barren land has been made arable and cultivable.
 The local peasants are growing wheat, cotton, mustard, onions and some other crops in these farms.
 Different types of fodder such as Lucerne, Rhodes Grass and Jantar (Sesbania) have also been grown.

 In Kaloi, Diplo, Chachro and Dahli lands of 8 to 10 acres are used to be marked for cultivation.
 Three water bores are drilled at the cultivation land, and solar-powered sub-submersible pumps are installed at each bore to pull water.
 Large tanks are used to construct to store the water.